Causally Steered Diffusion for Automated Video Counterfactual Generation: Prompts

 \subsection{Causal decoupling prompt}

-We further augment the evaluation instruction prompt with a causal decoupling prompt, as described in Section~\ref{VLM-base_loss}, in cases where interventions involve downstream variables (e.g., beard, bald) in the causal graph.
+We further augment the evaluation instruction prompt with a causal decoupling prompt (Listing \ref{lst:decoupling_prompt}), in cases where interventions involve downstream variables (e.g., beard, bald) in the causal graph.
 This results in optimized prompts that exclude references to upstream variables (e.g., age, gender), effectively breaking the assumed causal relationships and simulating graph mutilation~\cite{pearl2009causality}.
-By using such prompts, the LDM backbone of the video editing method can generate videos that violate the assumptions of the causal graph--for example, by adding a beard to a woman.
+By using such prompts, the LDM backbone of the video editing method can generate OOD videos that violate the assumptions of the causal graph--for example, by adding a beard to a woman.